Caring For Your Baby’s Umbilical Stump

 …and what you need to know!

 One of the first things (if not the first) that the father will get to do when your baby is born, is cut the cord.
-This has been the lifeline from your baby to her mother for the past nine months, and now that phase is over, and your baby will be living and surviving in life outside the womb.
+This has been the lifeline from your baby to you for the past nine months, and now that phase is over, your baby will be living and surviving in life outside the womb.
 The physical result of cutting the cord, is of course, our belly buttons.
-But before we’re left with a clean and well formed belly button, a 2cm to 3cm long stump will be present, after the cord is clamped off by the midwife or obstetrician.
+But before we’re left with a clean and well formed belly button, a 2cm to 3cm long stump will be present after the cord is clamped off by the midwife or obstetrician.
 Today, we’ll be discussing this stump, how to care for it, and how long it’ll be a part of your baby before falling off on its own.

 How long will my baby have her umbilical stump?